Marina Carr: The Modern Day Lady Gregory

 Sourced: Flickr, Universidad de La Rioja

-Marina Carr is considered Ireland’s leading female playwright, she has written and produced many plays known worldwide today.
-Her most well known are arguably ‘By the Bog of Cats’, ‘Woman and the Scarecrow’, ‘The Mai’, ‘Marble’ and ‘Portia Coughlan’.
+Marina Carr is considered Ireland’s leading female playwright.
+She has written and produced many plays that are known worldwide today.
+Her most well-known are arguably ‘By the Bog of Cats’, ‘Woman and the Scarecrow’, ‘The Mai’, ‘Marble’, and ‘Portia Coughlan’.
 These plays have been acclaimed and are works of literary genius.

-Marina Carr’s ‘Marble’ is part of her book ‘Plays 2’ and is a two-act play that focuses on two married couples and their everyday struggles.
-It is one of her most famous plays and has been translated into Spanish and was performed in Madrid in November 2016 at the Teatro Valle-Inclan.
+Marina Carr’s ‘Marble’ is part of her book ‘Plays 2’.
+It is a two-act play about two married couples and their everyday struggles.
+It is one of her most famous plays.
+It was translated into Spanish and performed in Madrid in November 2016 at the Teatro Valle-Inclan.

 By the Bog of Cats

 ‘By the Bog of Cats’ was first performed in the Abbey Theatre, Dublin, on 7 October 1998.
-Since its opening, is has been reproduced many times, in many countries.
+Since its opening, it has been reproduced many times in many countries.
 It has reached as far as Brazil and was translated into Portuguese for these performances.
-‘By the Bog of Cats’ is a three-act play that contains elements of the supernatural, motherhood, prejudice and betrayal.
-It is a play about loss and sorrow, however, is full of laughter and fun.
+‘By the Bog of Cats’ is a three-act play that contains elements of the supernatural, motherhood, prejudice, and betrayal.
+It is a play about loss and sorrow but full of laughter and fun.

-Act Two is about Caroline and Carthage’s marriage, which has many interruptions by multiple ghosts and people.
-The ghost of Hester’s brother arrives to find out why Hester killed him, Mrs. Kilbride arrives wearing a white dress pretending to the bride of her son, and Mrs. Kilbride interrupts the bride’s father’s speech to talk about her son.
-Finally, Hester arrives at the wedding, wearing a wedding gown, the dress that Carthage bought her for nine years previous.
+Act Two is about Caroline and Carthage’s marriage, interrupted by multiple ghosts and people.
+The ghost of Hester’s brother arrives to find out why Hester killed him, Mrs Kilbride arrives wearing a white dress pretending to be her son’s bride, and Mrs Kilbride interrupts the bride’s father’s speech to talk about her son.
+Finally, Hester arrives at the wedding wearing a wedding gown, the dress that Carthage bought her nine years previous.
 After being forcibly removed from the party, Hester swears revenge against them all.

 By the Bog of Cats Quotes